 My forthcoming book, entitled Immigrant Activism and Allies: Coalitions, Conflicts and Racialization in Hostile Environments, is under contract with Routledge in their ‘Research in Migration and Ethnic Relations’ series.
 Based on extensive ethnographic research that I conducted in four Italian cities between 2013 and 2014, the study analyzes the efforts immigrants and their allies of the civil society make to resist state actors’ production of exclusion and precariousness in immigrant communities after the financial crisis of 2008 in Italy.
 One of the main contributions of my work is to show that, in addition to state actors, immigrants’ allies often play a crucial role in excluding and racializing immigrant activists in the struggles that concern them, thereby reducing the scope of immigrants’ greater inclusion in receiving societies.
 Additionally, considering migrant activists as relevant political players, my research shows their role in transforming narratives about integration from below.

 My research on political claims by immigrants and ethnic minorities contributes to a growing literature that applies social movement and critical race theories to ethnic and racial studies.
-The focus on a crucial receiving country of migration such as Italy, allows me to add an important case to the literature in field.
-My work has appeared in the Journal of Ethnic and Migration Studies, Ethnic and Racial Studies, International Migration Review and Southern European Society and Politics and in several co-authored books.
+The focus on a crucial receiving country of migrations in the Mediterranean region allows me to add important cases to the literature in field.
+My work has appeared in International Migration Review, Journal of Ethnic and Migration Studies, Ethnic and Racial Studies, and Southern European Society and Politics as well as in several chapters of co-authored books.